-For more than 25 years, the Camerimage International Film Festival has drawn filmmakers to Poland in celebration of the art and craft of cinematography — and brought this first-timer there in 2017.
-Here’s a rookie’s view on the ins and outs of this truly unique event.
+A Week in Cinematography Heaven: For more than 25 years, the Camerimage International Film Festival has drawn filmmakers to Poland in celebration of the art and craft of cinematography — and brought this cinematographer there for the first time in 2017.
+Here’s a view on the ins and outs of this truly unique event.

 Story and photos by Danna Kinsky

 Co-founded by Marek Zydowicz and Kazimierz Partuki in 1992, this annual gathering of cinematographers, students and admirers takes place in picturesque Bydgoszcz, Poland — with the 2018 edition of Camerimage taking place on November 10-17.
 (See our complete 25th Anniversary story from last year right here.)